Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/geometry.rst

 In this tab you control the geometry of your strokes.
 It contains only the option to add modifiers.

-as they always completely apply to the strokes' geometry (like object modifiers do).
+As they always completely apply to the strokes' geometry (like object modifiers do).
 They take the resulting two-dimensional strokes from the Freestyle line set and displace or deform them in various ways.